datalab-dev/template_project/README.md

 Replace allcaps text with your project details.
 PROJECT_NAME should be your project's short name.

+On GitHub, name the project repository according to the following format:

+YEAR_COLLABORATOR_PROJECT_NAME

+The project's Google Drive directory should also follow this format.

 In the listing of directories, delete anything that isn't relevant to your project.
 -->